feliciahmq/ip/README.md

 **Q**: How do I transfer my data to another Computer?

 **A**: Install the jar file in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Claudia folder.

+## Acknowledgements

+Part of the JavaDocs comments were generated with the assistance of ChatGPT.